-A side gig is a great way to earn some money while enjoying yourself, especially if it something you have always been passionate about.
+A side gig is a great way to earn some money while enjoying yourself, especially if you have always been passionate about it.
 If you have thought about turning your side gig into a business, then here are the top 6 pieces of advice from experts.

 A side gig is essentially a piece of work or a job that you get paid for doing in addition to doing your primary job, but it can go from being a small addition to your income to become your primary business.

 Treat it like a business even when you are still starting.

 One of the main ways you can do this is by never working for free.
 This is especially important for freelancers.
 You may not earn a lot of money when you start, so don’t have sky-high expectations but refuse to work for free.

 Utilise your weekends to plan and do actual work related to your side gig.
 Have a schedule so that you aren’t wasting any time.